 Beginning his career at Valencia’s youth setup, Grimaldo arrived at La Masia in 2008 when he was 12.
 A very promising player, he went on to make his Barcelona B debut at just 15 years and 349 days in 2011.
 This made him the youngest player to play in the Segunda Division.
 The following season saw Grimaldo establish himself in the B team where he would go on to make 92 appearances in four years.
 He also appeared in the 2012 European Under 19 Championship Team of the Tournament.

 Despite impressing in the B team, Grimaldo failed to make a single first-team appearance for Barcelona.
 With his contract set to expire in the summer of 2016, Benfica snapped him up in December 2015 for €1.5m.
 Since moving to Portugal, Grimaldo has progressed steadily.
 He played 14 games in his first full seasons which was doubled in the 2017-18 season.
-At Benfica, he has also won six trophies including back to back Primera Ligas.
+He is now the superstar he always threatened to be.
+At Benfica, he has also won eight trophies including back to back Primera Ligas.

 Career path: Barcelona, Valladolid (loan), Toledo (loan), Tenerife (loan), Valladolid (loan), Atlético Madrid, Barcelona, Liverpool, Atlético Madrid, Racing, Panathinaikos, Puebla, UNAM, Atlético Kolkata, Central Coast Mariners